joshfrench/om-wiki-fork/Basic-Tutorial.md

           (om/build-all contact-view (:contacts data)))))))
 ```

-In order to build an Om component we must use `om.core/build` for a
+In order to build an Om component we must use `om.core/build` for a single
-single component and `om.core/build-all` to build many components.
-In
+component and `om.core/build-all` to build many components.
+In this case
-this case we want to display a contact list so we want to use
+we want to display a contact list so we use a vector of contacts as the
-`om.core/build-all`. `contacts-view` returns a `div` with a `h2` and
+cursor. `contacts-view` returns a `div` with a `h2` and `ul` tag in it.
+We
-`ul` tag in it.
-We want to render several `li` elements so we call
-`apply` on `dom/ul`.
+want to render several `li` elements so we call `apply` on `dom/ul`.
+If
+you wanted to render a single component, the cursor would probably not be
+a vector and you would just `om.core/build` the component without
+`apply`ing it to a root node.

 Let's write `contact-view` now and add it after `contacts-view`.